palma21/k8slabproctor/demos/k8s-intro.md

 Redeploy the deployment.

-> TODO - NGINX SEEMS TO RETURN A 403 FORBIDDEN - NEED TO FIND OUT WHY
+> NGINX RETURNS A 403 FORBIDDEN - The reason is the permissions the folder is mounted with.
+The fix is in place but will only work with version 1.9.0+ of k8s.